 Urinary Tract Infection

-Urinary tract infection (UTI) is a common and painful nuisance.
+Urinary tract infection (UTI) is a common and painful sexual health nuisance.
 About 40% of women would develop UTI at some point in their life.
 Women are more susceptible to urinary tract infections as women have a shorter urethra than men, hence bacteria can reach the bladder more easily.

 Symptoms: The most common symptoms of an infection include a burning sensation when you urinate, a frequent urge to urinate even though little comes out when you do, and cloudy, dark, or strange-smelly urine.
 Infection of the kidney may have symptoms of pain or discomfort in the back or lower abdomen, fever, nausea, or vomiting.